 Join the open grants movement

-When funders publish their grant data, it contributes to a more informed picture of UK grantmaking, in turn improving charitable giving for the communities and causes that need it most.
-That’s why supporting organisations to publish open data about their grants is at the heart of all we do.
+When funders publish their grants data, it contributes to a more informed picture of UK grantmaking, in turn improving charitable giving for the communities and causes most in need.

-How to publish?
+How to publish

 You’ve published!
 What next?